awslabs/sagemaker-battlesnake-ai/README.md

 There is two type of change you can do against the Snake:

-- Add more heuristics : keep the model but add additionnal hard-wire decision
+- __Add more heuristics__ : keep the model but add additionnal hard-wire decision
-- Update the AI model : train the AI again with different settings
+- __Update the AI model__ : train the AI again with different settings

+Next sections explain how to do each of these two type of changes.

 ### Add more heuristics